-This will be called by the form builder (by default, an instance of ActionView::Helpers::FormBuilder) when rendering a field containing an error.
-Two arguments are passed to it.
+The field\error\proc will be called by the form builder (by default, an instance of ActionView::Helpers::FormBuilder) when rendering a field containing an error.
+Two arguments are passed to it which are also passed through to the partial in Listing 44.

 The first is the complete HTML tag for the field that has an error.
 For example, if the password field had an error, the below string would be passed as the html\tag: